When to read this

 For each multi-currency document, the data model includes:

-• Converted net, VAT amount, VAT rate, gross — in your base currency
+- Converted net, VAT amount, gross — in your base currency

-Year-end JSON exports include all of these fields per document.
-Spreadsheet imports of the JSON can show converted columns directly; tax filings typically use the base-currency converted amount as the reported figure.
+The invoice CSV export includes all of these as columns, so spreadsheets show the converted figures directly; tax filings typically use the base-currency converted amount as the reported figure.

 Conversion-date semantics